RandomFractals/CyberDash/README.md

 CyberSec news Twitter bot: https://twitter.com/CyberDash

 You can use this simple Twitter bot code for creating your own news feed bot for your area of interest.
-Just follow the buid, config and test instructions below.
+Just follow the buid, config and run instructions below.

 # Build